SamanthaBooth81/clay_and_fire/README.md

                 'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
             }

+Development is set in gitpod's environment variables as True.

 8. Next I ran the migrations again to set up my Postgres Database by running **Python 3 manage.py migrate** within the command line and then create a Superuser using **python3 manage.py create superuser**.